hashicorp/terraform-provider-azurerm/website/docs/d/elastic_stack.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the Elastic Stack resource.
+* `name` - (Required) The name of the Elasticsearch resource.

-* `resource_group_name` - (Required) The name of the resource group in which the Elastic Stack exists.
+* `resource_group_name` - (Required) The name of the resource group in which the Elasticsearch exists.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The ID of the Elastic Stack.
+* `id` - The ID of the Elasticsearch.

 * `elastic_cloud_deployment_id` - The ID of the Deployment within Elastic Cloud.

-* `elastic_cloud_email_address` - The Email Address which is associated with this Elastic Stack account.
+* `elastic_cloud_email_address` - The Email Address which is associated with this Elasticsearch account.

 * `elastic_cloud_sso_default_url` - The Default URL used for Single Sign On (SSO) to Elastic Cloud.

 * `elastic_cloud_user_id` - The ID of the User Account within Elastic Cloud.

-* `elasticsearch_service_url` - The URL to the Elasticsearch Service associated with this Elastic Stack.
+* `elasticsearch_service_url` - The URL to the Elasticsearch Service associated with this Elasticsearch.

-* `kibana_service_url` - The URL to the Kibana Dashboard associated with this Elastic Stack.
+* `kibana_service_url` - The URL to the Kibana Dashboard associated with this Elasticsearch.

-* `kibana_sso_uri` - The URI used for SSO to the Kibana Dashboard associated with this Elastic Stack.
+* `kibana_sso_uri` - The URI used for SSO to the Kibana Dashboard associated with this Elasticsearch.

-* `location` - The Azure Region in which this Elastic Stack exists.
+* `location` - The Azure Region in which this Elasticsearch exists.

 * `logs` - A `logs` block as defined below.

-* `monitoring_enabled` - Specifies if monitoring is enabled on this Elastic Stack or not.
+* `monitoring_enabled` - Specifies if monitoring is enabled on this Elasticsearch or not.

-* `sku_name` - The name of the SKU used for this Elastic Stack.
+* `sku_name` - The name of the SKU used for this Elasticsearch.

-* `tags` - A mapping of tags assigned to the Elastic Stack.
+* `tags` - A mapping of tags assigned to the Elasticsearch.

 ---